BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-02-copying-competitors-early-days-wundergraph.md

   - Stefan
   - Jens
 topics:
-  - Copying competitors
+  - Copying Competitors
-  - Startup strategy
+  - Startup Strategy
-  - Early days of WunderGraph
+  - Early Days of WunderGraph
-  - Copycat accusations
-  - Product differentiation
+  - Product Differentiation
-  - Team stories
 summary: |
   Stefan and Jens introduce the main theme of the episode: should you copy your competitors?
 They discuss the early days of WunderGraph, accusations of being a copycat, and the reality of product differentiation in the devtools space.
 tags: